AIDC Toolkit Help

 • "Label the containers in the shipping area with SSCCs."

 Each statement has a quantity and an output.
 Implicit in them, however, is the requirement that the generated output be unique, not only within itself, but also within any previous outputs generated.
-A sequencer is simply a utility to generate a sequence of integers given a start value and a count.
+A sequence is simply a utility to generate a sequence of integers given a start value and a count.

-Creating and using a sequencer
+Creating and using a sequence

-// Sequencer starts at 33,000 and will iterate 1,000 times. const sequencer = new Sequencer(33000, 1000);
+// Sequence starts at 33,000 and will iterate 1,000 times. const sequence = new Sequence(33000, 1000);

-2. Use the sequencer.
+2. Use the sequence.

 • Use it in a for loop.

-for (const value of sequencer) { console.log(value); }
+for (const value of sequence) { console.log(value); }

-• Transform it using an Iterator method.
+• Transform it using an Iterator helper method.

-const sum = Iterator.from(sequencer).reduce((accumulator, value) => accumulator + value, 0);
+const sum = Iterator.from(sequence).reduce((accumulator, value) => accumulator + value, 0);

 • Pass it to a function.